ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

 1. Optionally, enter a description of the rule.
 1. Click **Create**.

-## Adding custom resolver forwarding rules by using the CLI
+## Adding custom resolver forwarding rules from the CLI
 {: #cli-add-fwd-rules}
 {: cli}